This lovely lido on a natural lake is great for cooling off on a hot summer day. Activities include an adventure playground, trampolines...

 This historic outfit has produced premium spirits since 1874 and even counted German Kaiser Wilhelm I among its customers.
 All is...

 American friends Tom, Matt and David became Berlin craft beer pioneers when they started their small batch brewery in 2011.
 In their...

 In a listed 1950s kiosk, Rebel Room is a popular quick-feed stop specialising in juicy beef burgers grilled on lava rocks and tucked...

 Gedenkstätte Plötzensee information

-Plötzensee was one of the Berlin's most notorious prisons during the Third Reich.
+Plötzensee was one of the Berlin’s most notorious prisons during the Third Reich.
 Some 3000 people were executed here, most of them members of the Nazi resistance.
 The room where the beheadings and hangings took place is now a hauntingly simple memorial: only a steel bar with eight hooks pierces its emptiness.
-Next door, an exhibit introduces some of the victims and zeroes in on Nazi Germany's judicial and penal system.
+Next door, an exhibit introduces some of the victims and outlines Nazi Germany’s judicial and penal system.

 You’ll learn that the families of the condemned had to pay for the cost of the execution, while executioners received a bonus for each bloody deed.
 In 1944 many of the conspirators of the failed assassination attempt on Hitler led by Colonel Stauffenberg on 20 July of that year – and their (mostly uninvolved) relatives and friends – were hanged here, a process the Führer allegedly had captured on film.